syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Customization.md

 # Customization in Xamarin Segmented Control (SfSegmentedControl)

 The segmented control supports customizing segment color, text color, icon size, selection color, and more.
-This control also supports enabling the segments to fit your application’s theme.
-It can be customized in the following areas.
+This control also allows segments to seamlessly integrate with your application's theme.
+Below are the areas that can be customized.

-## Text appearance
+## Text Appearance

-The text inside the segmented control can be customized by its font size, color, and its font family.
+The text within the segmented control can be tailored by adjusting its font size, color, and font family.

-### Font family
+### Font Family

-You can customize the font family of the segmented item using the [`FontFamily`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSegmentedControl.html#Syncfusion_XForms_Buttons_SfSegmentedControl_FontFamily) property.
+Customize the font family of segmented items using the [`FontFamily`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSegmentedControl.html#Syncfusion_XForms_Buttons_SfSegmentedControl_FontFamily) property.

 {% tabs %}